oracle/docker-images/OracleFMWInfrastructure/samples/12213-domain-in-volume/README.md

       * `CUSTOM_CONNECTION_STRING`

 **NOTE**: When you set the `CUSTOM_DOMAIN_NAME`, the `DOMAIN_HOME=/u01/oracle/user_projects/domains/$DOMAIN_NAME`.
+We are supplying scripts `run_admin_server.sh` and `run_managed_server.sh` to facilitate setting the environment variables defined in the property files and running the admin server and managed server containers.

   Start a container to launch the Administration and Managed Servers from the image created in step 1.